Deuteronomy 28 · Deuteronomy · Updated April 25, 2026

 Summary

 Deuteronomy 28 is a crucial passage where Moses, addressing the Israelites on the plains of Moab, outlines the blessings and curses tied to their obedience to God's commandments.
-This chapter is significant because it sets the conditions for Israel's prosperity or downfall as they prepare to enter the Promised Land.
+This chapter sets the conditions for Israel's prosperity or downfall as they prepare to enter the Promised Land.
 Moses begins by stating that if the Israelites diligently obey God's commandments, they will be set high above all nations (28:1).
 The blessings that follow will encompass all aspects of life, including prosperity in the city and fields, fruitfulness of the land and livestock, and victory over enemies (28:2-7).

 Chiastic structure